Experience the splendor of six beloved national parks of the West with these insider tips.

 Zion Canyon, and the Virgin River running thorough it, form the dramatic core of the park.
 The Zion Canyon Scenic Drive—closed to private vehicles and serviced by free shuttles from early March through mid-November—offers a great overview.

 The park's two most popular trails, Angel's Landing and the Narrows, are both strenuous and crowded all year long.
 "The Canyon Overlook Trail is a far easier alternative with some great views," says John Marciano, the park's public information officer.
 "And the Kolob Canyons area is really off the beaten path.
 It's an absolutely spectacular part of the park with its own five-mile scenic drive."

-This article was published in August 2017.
+This article was published in August 2017 and last updated in July 2020.
 Some facts may have aged gracelessly.
 Please call ahead to verify information.